Climbing Mt. Kilimanjaro: Training for a Kili Climb

 The Best Kilimanjaro Training

 Do you know what it's like to start a new job where all of a sudden you have to stand all day?
 Say, behind a counter?
 It's not something that you need to be fit for.
 But it is something your body has to get used to.
-And the first days will be awful and you will be dead tired when you get home, and your legs will swell up and hurt.
+The first days will be awful and you will be dead tired when you get home, and your legs will swell up and hurt.

 It's similar with training for a Kilimanjaro climb.
 You don't need to be exceptionally fit, but you do need to get your body used to the particular demands of this hike.
 Otherwise the first days will be so tiring that you will have no energy left when it counts.

-So, the best Kilimanjaro training is to simply walk.
+Again, the best Kilimanjaro training is to simply walk.

 Walk as often as you can and as much as you can.
 Wear the boots you will be wearing on the climb.
 (If they are newish then this is very important!)
 Wear the day pack that you intend to take.

-If you've never done much hiking, start a few months before your departure date and start slowly.
 Look for nature trails, uneven ground, head for hills and mountains if there are any within your reach.

 If you can afford to, travel to spend a few days in the mountains.

 Only if this is something that you would enjoy, of course.
 Go to places that you would like to see anyway.
-Make your Kilimanjaro training enjoyable and you will be doing more of it.

 Kilimanjaro training in the Austrian AlpsKilimanjaro training in the Austrian Alps.

-Use the weekends to do full day hikes and if possible overnight hikes.
-You don't have to log mega kilometers and you don't have to walk fast.
-But you should be able to walk in hilly country for 6-8 hours, and then get up and do it again the next day.
+At the end of your "Kilimanjaro training" you should be able to walk (very slowly!) in hilly country for 6-8 hours (including breaks), and then get up and do it again the next day.

-(Your days on Kilimanjaro will be shorter but you will be affected by the altitude, so building up a bit of extra stamina sure won't hurt!)
+Your days on Kilimanjaro will be shorter but you will be affected by the altitude, so building up a bit of extra stamina sure won't hurt.

-Unfortunately sufficient fitness is no guarantee that you will reach the top, because there is also the issue of altitude sickness on Kilimanjaro.
+Unfortunately sufficient fitness is no guarantee that you will reach the top, because ...

-Read all about What it takes to climb Kilimanjaro
+Overview: What it takes to climb Kilimanjaro

 Do you need help with all this?

-Would you like to contact a responsible and trustworthy operator with competitive prices?
+Would you like to contact a responsible and trustworthy tour operator with competitive prices?

 Get some free, no obligations advice on route selection, duration and timing?

-I regularly receive emails asking me if there is an operator I personally can recommend.
+I regularly receive emails asking me if there is a tour operator I personally can recommend.

 There is and you can contact my preferred operator through this page.